i-decosmis/GBAFrameSyncer/Guide/en/README.md

 Following this guide will irreversibly modify the shell.

+I recommend following the [video](https://www.youtube.com/watch?v=LYbvFizmgOc) for all the details and using this guide for code references or for an overview of the project.

 # System Usage Guide 📝
 ## Upload the Code 🔄
 * Open the Arduino IDE.